dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 {{< /tabs >}}

-What's interesting to me is that such an approach shifts writing configuration files to be a familiar API problem: developers in charge of the platform get to choose what they want to present to their users, can encode best practices and hide details of their Kubernetes cluster in a library.
+What's interesting to me is that such an approach shifts writing configuration files from a big flat soup of properties to a familiar API
+problem: developers in charge of the platform get to define the high level objects they want to present to their users, can encode best practices and hide details in library code.

 For the curious minds, the `jk` script used to generate these Kubernetes objects can be found in the [jk repository][jk-micro-service].

-## The configuration problem

-From where I sit, all I can see is a sea of configuration files: Kubernetes objects, Ansible playbooks, Terraform HCL, CloudFormation templates, Dockerfiles, travis and circle CI task definitions, ...
-They are all more or less structured, often akin to objects with properties (string → any maps really) with YAML or JSON as textual representation.

-Over the years, a lingering feeling has arisen, exacerbated by the arrival of
-Kubernetes: exposing this amount of configuration without abstraction power is neither scalable nor maintainable.

-To be more concrete, let's take can a couple of examples:

-- A moderately sized Kubernetes cluster can easily be hundreds of objects expressed as YAML files.
-Imagine scaling this both vertically (dev, staging and prod clusters) and horizontally (many clusters).
-It's natural to be wanting to share the common configuration between those clusters definitions and have well defined ways to make this configuration evolve over time.

-- For organizations using micro-services, very quickly the need arises to abstract away or factorize the full extend of what it means to be a service and use a high level definition from which can be derived the details.
-To stay concrete if we have `billing` service offering an API on port `80`, we don't need much more information than that to deploy the service to a Kubernetes cluster and can encode the details of what it means in a generation step.

-Many attempts have been made to solve this, often siloed to a particular piece of software: [Ansible][ansible] comes with a [full programming language][ansible-playbooks] embed as YAML constructs, [Hiera][hiera] implements object merging for Puppet, even YAML itself has [anchors and references][yaml-aliases] to reduce duplication.
-More interestingly, domain specific languages have appeared in recent years such as [jsonnet][jsonnet] or [Dhall][dhall] (and its [Kubernetes support][dhall-kubernetes]).

-Instead of going into too many details about the problem space here, I'll refer to the eloquently written [Declarative Application Management in Kubernetes][k8s-declarative] by Brian Grant.

 ## `jk` - Built for configuration

-So we're building [`jk`][jk] in an attempt to help advance the configuration management discussion.
+We're building [`jk`][jk] in an attempt to advance the configuration management discussion.
 It offers a different take on existing solutions:

 - **`jk` is a generation tool**.
 We believe in a strict separation of